Contact

 Hardware-level debugging steps

-- Test multiple storage devices - Try at least two different microSD cards from different manufacturers
+- Test multiple storage devices - Try at least two different microSD cards from different manufacturers.

-- Inspect physical board - Look for bent pins, corrosion, component damage, or foreign material on connectors
+- Inspect physical board - Look for bent pins, corrosion, component damage, or foreign material on connectors.

-Setting up serial console access
+Set up serial console access

 Hardware requirements